Chemistry and Mathematics BSc

 Course details

-On this course, you’ll study alongside single honours chemists and mathematicians who are learning the same concepts and reaching the same depth of knowledge as you.
+On this course, you'll study alongside students on single honours programmes in chemistry and mathematics who are learning the same concepts and reaching the same depth of knowledge as you.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

-For more information and a full list of typical modules available on this course, please read Chemistry and Mathematics BSc in the course catalogue
+For more information and a list of typical modules available on this course, please read Chemistry and Mathematics BSc in the course catalogue.

 Year 1 compulsory modules